marmhm/KG-metadata-tool-usability-study/Usability_study_Introduction.md

 ## Metadata Specification You Will Use

 For this study you will receive a specification that lists the elements we expect you to fill.
 Think of it as a checklist.
 It keeps everyone consistent and makes the descriptions machine readable.
 The **metadata specification** lists all the elements you need to describe for each knowledge graph (such as title, description, creator, keywords, and access rights).
-You can open it [here on Google Sheets](https://docs.google.com/spreadsheets/d/1g6ypMzaRt6Z6rhNu4MMwgVdFJO0W47astvhXcxx66N4/edit?usp=sharing).

-### Metadata Specification (Excerpt)

 Below is a sample of five fields from the metadata specification, showing how each element is defined, its expected data type, its purpose, and an example from Wikidata.

+You can access the full KG metadata specification [here on Google Sheets](https://docs.google.com/spreadsheets/d/1g6ypMzaRt6Z6rhNu4MMwgVdFJO0W47astvhXcxx66N4/edit?usp=sharing).

 | **Field** | **Value Specification** | **Purpose / Use** | **Wikidata Metadata Example** |
 |------------|-------------------------|-------------------|-------------------------------|